05 / 10 / 2017 4.24pm

 - Funding to cover expenses relating to Care Quality Commission (CQC) costs (estimated £22.5 million), indemnity fee increases (£30 million) and Business Improvement District (BID) levies (estimated £1 million).
 CQC and BID levy costs will be reimbursed directly and indemnity costs will be reimbursed based on practice list size.

-There are also new contractual requirements around identification and management of patients with frailty, registration of prisoners, access to healthcare, vaccination and immunisations and data collection.
+There are also new contractual requirements around identification and management of patients with frailty, collection for the national diabetes audit (NDA), registration of prisoners, access to healthcare, vaccination and immunisations and data collection.

 NHS England and GPC have also agreed the new global sum figure for 2017/18.
 The value per weighted patient is set to rise from £80.59 in 2016/17 to £85.35 in 2017/18, a rise of 5.9 per cent.